praj-bellakka/tp/docs/UserGuide.md

   * `dinner` - to denote dinner
   * `snack` - to denote snacks

-If a MEALTYPE is not specified, FitNus will automatically tag the meal based on the current time.
+If a MEALTYPE is not specified, FitNUS will automatically tag the meal based on the current time.

 > **⚠️ Notes about `INDEX_OF_MEALPLAN`**
 >